vascocosta/gluonscript/docs/index.md

 Hello World!
 ```

+---

 ## Philosophy

 GluonScript was born out of my interest in learning how to implement an interpreted programming language in Rust.
 However it soon evolved from a toy language into a language that I enjoy using for real scripting purposes as the syntax and main concepts were inspired by some of the languages I enjoy the most.
 The language draws from Rust, Python, Go, JavaScript and Gleam, as you may notice on its syntax, types and ideas.

-One of the guiding principles is minimalism, but without making it boringly simple.
-I will keep the language simple enough to be able to keep it in my head or for a new learner to be able to learn it in a weekend, nevertheless I do like some features that despite not being strictly necessary, make using the language much more enjoyable.
-For instance, I consider first-class functions, lambdas and closures crucial.
-That said, I also like a good balance between imperative and functional style, supporting both equally.
+The core guiding principle is minimalism, but without making it boringly simple.
+I will keep the language simple enough to be able to keep it in my head or for a new learner to learn it in a weekend, nevertheless I do like some features that despite not being strictly necessary, make using the language more enjoyable.
+For instance, I consider first-class functions, lambdas, closures and immutable data structures crucial.
+That said, I also like a good balance between imperative and functional style, supporting both.

+---

 ## Features